 A Registered Agent (either a person or company) receives documents, notices and legal mail (called Service of Process) on behalf of your LLC.

 Your Registered Agent must have a street address in Illinois (PO boxes are not allowed).
 Also, if the Registered Agent is a person, then he/she must be a resident of Illinois.
 To remain in compliance with the state, your LLC must continually maintain a Registered Agent, and the Registered Agent should be available during normal business hours

 Who is qualified to be your Registered Agent in Illinois?

 The following can be your LLC’s Registered Agent:

 - A Commercial Registered Agent

-• Commercial Registered Agent in Illinois: If you don’t have an address in Illinois, or prefer not to use a friend or family member’s address, we recommend hiring Northwest Registered Agent ($125 per year).
+Commercial Registered Agent in Illinois: If you don’t have an address in Illinois, we recommend Northwest Registered Agent ($125 per year).